digital-asset/docs.daml.com/docs/2.10.0/docs/concepts/ledger-model/upgrade-model-in-depth.rst

 Data Types - Variants
 ~~~~~~~~~~~~~~~~~~~~~

-An upgrading variant may add new constructors at the end of the
+The new version of a variant may add new constructors at the end of the
-constructor sequence of the upgraded variant.
+constructor sequence of the old version of that variant.
 The argument types
-of the constructors that the upgrading variant has in common with the
+of the constructors that the new variant has in common with the
-upgraded variant must be pairwise valid upgrades of the original types.
+prior variant must be pairwise valid upgrades of the original types.

 Adding a constructor in the middle of the constructor sequence leads to
 a validation error.